syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ### Animations

+The tile press animation takes place when the center of the tile is pressed.
 The tile press animation causes the entire tile to be zoomed in/out at specified interval.
 You can set tile press animation by setting properties such as [ScaleDepth](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~ScaleDepth.html)  and [TilePressDuration](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~TilePressDuration.html) in the HubTile.
 The ScaleDepth is used to customize the depth of scaling effect while pressing the center of the tile.
 The TilePressDuration is used to determine the time taken for the single tile press animation.

    {% tabs %}
    {% highlight XAML %}